 In an ideal world, Susan Mac Nicol would be Queen of England and banish all the bad people to the Never Never Lands of Wherever -Who Cares.
 As that’s never going to happen, she contents herself with writing her HEA stories and pretending, that just for a little while, good things happen to good people.

-Sue is a PAN member of the Romance Writers of America (RWA) and their Rainbow Romance Writers chapter.
-She’s also a member of the Romantic Novelists Association in the UK.
+Sue is a PAN member of Romance Writers of America and is a member of the Romantic Novelists Association in the UK.
+She’s also Editorial Manager at http://www.divinemagazine.biz, an online LGBTQ e-zine, and she’s a Charity Board trustee for The Being Me Campaign in London.

 If you’d like any e-book signed by Sue, please click here to be directed to the Authorgraph site.
 Alternatively email her at author at susanmacnicol dot com or contact her via Facebook.